tau-zeta/.flake/README.md

 ---

 Minimal NixOS flake.
+Some things are still not configured in a pure "Nix" way.
 Still a work in progress...

 ### Install
 ```